GadMil/Interpretability/README.md

 ---

 **License & Contact**
 See `LICENSE` in main folder.
-For questions or collaboration, open an issue or contact the maintainer listed in the sub-READMEs.
+For questions or collaboration, open an issue or contact...